 This course is an independent readings course centered on cultural interactions.
 Students will select readings from an approved list of choices related to Western and Non-Western texts.
 Students will discuss the works with the faculty member online or in person.
 One formal paper is required for the class with the length relative to the number of credit hours of the course (1-3).

 Prerequisite: Consent of the dean of the Honors College.
 Inquiries seminars focus on the particular contributions academic disciplines can make to relatively broad areas of inquiry, and reading, discussion, writing and where appropriate, laboratory work or field trips will enhance students’ understanding of the strengths, frailties, and particular characteristics of one or more disciplinary strategies.
 Inquiries courses may be used to meet relevant General education requirements.
 Where special arrangements have been agreed, they can meet more specific departmental and divisional requirements.
 The course number may be repeated for credit whenever the topic is substantially different.
+Honors Inquiry course HONORS 2071 is a four-hour seminar offering.

 HONORS 2010 Inquiries in the Humanities